munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 4.md

 Her bravery is set to High, at 100 points.
 She will never retreat even when spotting a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camp at a bombsite.

-Ran uses Rifle template, which means his top priority weapon is Maverick M4A1 Carbine.
+Ran uses Rifle template, which means her top priority weapon is Maverick M4A1 Carbine.

 Her voice pitch is 105, slightly higher than standard.